ElvinC/gyroflow/README.md

 # Gyroflow - Video stabilization using gyroscope data targeting drone footage (WIP)

 A program built around Python, OpenCV, and PySide2 for video stabilization using gyroscope data.
+The crisp library will be used for gyroscope synchronization.

 The project consists of three core parts: A utility for the generation of lens undistortion preset, a utility for stabilizing footage using gyro data, and a utility for stretching 4:3 video to 16:9 using non-linear horizontal stretching (similar to GoPro's superview).